 In most jurisdictions, a corporation or LLC must pay taxes, file an annual report, or hold a corporate meeting of some kind at least once per year.
-So, what happens when a corporation or LLC stops doing business?

-Articles of Dissolution and other required documents MUST be filed with the state office.
+If a business ceases to exist, Articles of Dissolution and other required documents must be filed with the state office.

-Failure to file appropriate documentation may result in taxes, penalties, and other fees for every day the company continues in existence…even if you’ve stopped doing business.
+Failure to file appropriate documentation may result in taxes, penalties, and other fees for every day the company continues in existence.
+This applies even if you’ve stopped doing business.

 Dissolve a Corporation or LLC

-100% Satisfaction Guarantee.
+If you need to close your business, CorpNet can help you file your Articles of Dissolution.
+We offer a 100% Satisfaction Guarantee.
 If for any reason you are dissatisfied with our service, CorpNet™ will refund 100% of our service fee to you.
 Please remember, while our staff is very knowledgeable and experienced in the field of corporate filings, we are not acting as your attorney and cannot provide you with legal advice.

 Standard: 2-4 weeks